 At the same time, histamine levels can increase when you don’t have enough SAM, making you more susceptible to allergic responses, which can cause fatigue.
 But as soon as we support methylation in the right way, all of these systems can improve.

-Investigating the Causes of Fatigue
+Investigating the Causes of Adrenal fatigue

 It is important, whenever your energy is low, to evaluate the cause by doing a number of tests including: